PavanRangani/docs/docs/prd/tasks/task-instance.md

 - `Chat` tab is shown once the task has been created.
 - Shows `Star` on header.
 On click, opens the `Change Priority` dialog.
 - Shows `CA Pool` icon on the header.
 On hover, shows tooltip message.
+- User can create a [duplicate task](./duplicate-task.md#overview) from the task view dialog.
+- For open and upcoming instances, shows vetmore action.
+Actions are `Duplicate Task` & `Delete`
 - When user opens the view dialog, by default `Details` tab is selected.
 - For `Open` task,
   - Show `In Progress` status is in the green colour, `On Hold` status is in the golden colour and `Blocked` status in the red colour.